travigd/documentation/partials/_install-run.md

 -   We recommend [Mono 4.6.2](https://www.mono-project.com/download/stable/), but later versions may also work.

 Event Store has pre-built [packages available for Debian-based distributions](https://packagecloud.io/EventStore/EventStore-OSS), [manual instructions for distributions that use RPM](https://packagecloud.io/EventStore/EventStore-OSS/install#bash-rpm), or you can [build from source](https://github.com/EventStore/EventStore#linux).
+The final package name to install is `eventstore-oss`.

 If you installed from a pre-built package, start Event Store with: